What are co-branded credit cards?

 Should you get a co-branded credit card?

-Maybe, if you’re loyal to a particular brand.
+Maybe, if you’re loyal to a particular brand, but not so loyal you organically achieve status and all the perks and benefits that go along with that.
 Do you have a favorite store (or three), a preferred hotel chain or an airline you always fly with?
 If so, then a co-branded credit card with your preferred brand could save you money, provide you with valuable perks and get you closer to your next goal — whether it’s a big-ticket purchase or pampering yourself at a five-star resort.

 Getting the most out of your co-branded card

-From picking the best card for your lifestyle to squeezing the most rewards out of it, here’s how to maximize your next co-branded credit card.
+From picking the best rewards card for your lifestyle to squeezing the most value out of it, here’s how to maximize your next co-branded credit card.

 It’s OK to be picky